optional-is/email2mailchimp/README.md

 stripe2mailchimp
 ================

-A simple Flask app that re-routes a Webhook from Strip to subscribe the user to MailChimp
+A simple Flask app that re-routes a Webhook from Stripe to subscribe the user to MailChimp